OakleyCord/simpleverify/README.md

 # Simple Verify

-A simple verification bot made for The Caretaker Fan Projects Discord, sorta of a WIP but working.
+A simple verification bot made for The Caretaker Fan Projects Discord, sorta a WIP but working.

 Invite Bot: [Invite](https://discord.com/oauth2/authorize?client_id=955503433803259975)

 ## Commands

-All commands for this bot are admins only, there are currently only two commands: `/configure` and `/showconfiguration`.
+All commands for this bot are for admins only, there are currently only two commands: `/configure` and `/showconfiguration`.

 ### /configure
-The command for setting up the bot, you can put idividual options to change specific options.
+The command for setting up the bot -- you can put individual options to change specific parameters.

-When setting up the bot for the first time you must set the `message`, `role`, and `channel` options.
+When setting up the bot for the first time, you must set the `message`, `role`, and `channel` options.

 Options:
 - `message` - The message the user must send in the verification channel